Diffusion State-Guided Projected Gradient for Inverse Problems: Results

+We consider both linear and nonlinear inverse problems for natural images.
+For evaluation, we sample a fixed set of $100$ images from the FFHQ and ImageNet validation sets.
+Images are normalized to the range $[0, 1]$.
+We use the default settings for all experiments (see~\Cref{subsec:implement} for more details).
 For linear inverse problems, we consider (1) box inpainting, (2) random inpainting, (3) Gaussian deblur, (4) motion deblur, and (5) super-resolution.
 In the box inpainting task, a random $128 \times 128$ box is used, while the random inpainting task employs a $70\%$ random mask.
 Gaussian and motion deblurring tasks utilize kernels of size $61 \times 61$, with standard deviations of $3.0$ and $0.5$, respectively.
 For super-resolution, images are downscaled by a factor of $4$ using a bicubic resizer.
 For nonlinear inverse problems, we consider (1) phase retrieval, (2) nonlinear deblur, and (3) high dynamic range (HDR).
 For phase retrieval, we use an oversampling rate of 2.0, and due to the instability and non-uniqueness of reconstruction, we adopt the strategy from DPS \citep{chung2023diffusion} and DAPS \citep{zhang2024daps}, generating four separate reconstructions and reporting the best result.
 Like DAPS \citep{zhang2024daps}, we normalize the data to lie in the range [0, 1] before applying the discrete Fourier transform.
 For nonlinear deblur, we use the default setting from \citep{tran2021explore}.
 For HDR, we use a scale factor of 2.
 We note that PSLD is not designed to handle nonlinear inverse problems.
+We also conduct an additional experiment for Magnetic Resonance Imaging (MRI) (see~\Cref{sec:mri}).